bionoren/BandwidthWars/README.md

 * nanomaterial - Used in the creation and maintenance of nanites.
 * plutonium - Fired as a projectile weapon at another nanite

 A resource is mined by a nanite that stands in the square and uses the "mine" command.
-The player receives approximately half of the tile's resource according to the following pseudocode:
+The player receives approximately half of the tile's resources according to the following pseudocode:

 ```
 player.bandwidth += random_gaussian(mean = tile.bandwidth / 2.0, stdev = tile.bandwidth / 4.0)
-tile.bandwidth = tile.bandwidth / 2.0
+tile.bandwidth /= 2.0
 ```

+In this way the resources of the tile decays.
+This code is repeated for each kind of resource in response for any single mine command.

+The initial resource allocation is as follows: 15 bandwidth, 15 nanomaterial, 0 plutonium.

+Each bot begins with a single nanite in a random position.

+The resource distribution on the map is specified by the server's reference implementation, but in general it is a design goal to place nanomaterial near the center of the playing area to prevent a player from simply moving its nanites infinitely far in one direction and thereby winning the game.

 Nanites
 ---